demogorgon1/jelly/README.md

 4. When the client terminates its session, the game server performs a final save of the player progress.

 One obvious implication of this is that saves (writes) are much more frequent than loads (reads).
 There will only ever be a single read per session, while there will most likely be a large number of writes (depending on the duration of the session).
+Because of this, writes need to be very efficient, while reads aren't as important.

 Secondly it's important to consider what happens if clients need to be able to switch between multiple game server: what if two game server end up fighting over the same player progress?
 In other words, what happens when there are multiple sessions for the same player across multiple game servers.
 This can happen in various edge cases and failure modes.
 A common example could be that a client crashes or disconnects during a session and then reconnects to another server.
 The original server session might not have saved progress yet at that point and the new session will get old data.
 Loss of progress makes players very unhappy and should be avoided.